objcio/articles/2014-08-11-playgrounds-rapid-prototyping.md

         return normalizedValues
     }

 As a first step, we set up the FFT weights that need to be used for a calculation of the array size we're working with.
+These weights are used later on in the actual FFT calculation, but can be calculated via vDSP_create_fftsetupD() and reused for arrays of a given size.
 Since this array size remains constant in this document, we calculate the weights once as a global variable and re-use them in each FFT.

-Within the FFT function, we set up our input arrays in the format expected for the FFT, run the operation, and then process the outputs by taking their square roots and normalizing the values based on the array size.
-The results look like this for our individual sine waves:
+Within the FFT function, the fftMagnitudes array is initialized with zeroes at the size of our waveform in preparation for it holding the results of the operation.
+An FFT operation takes complex numbers as input, but we only care about the real part of that, so we initialize splitComplexInput with the input array as the real components, and zeroes for the imaginary components. vDSP_fft_zipD() and vDSP_zvmagsD() then perform the FFT and load the fftMagnitudes array with squares of the magnitudes from the FFT.

+At this point, we use the previously-mentioned Accelerate-based array sqrt() operation to take the square root of the squared magnitudes, returning the actual magnitudes, and normalize the values based on the size of the input array.

+The results from this entire operation look like this for the individual sine waves:

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/FFT12.png" style="width:563px" alt="Sine wave 1"/>

-and this for our combined sine wave:
+and this for the combined sine wave:

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/FFTCombined.png" style="width:563px" alt="Sine wave 1"/>

-As a very simplified explanation of these values: the results represent "bins" of frequencies, starting at the left, with the values in those bins corresponding to the amplitude of the wave detected at that frequency.
+As a very simplified explanation of these values: the results represent "bins" of sine wave frequencies, starting at the left, with the values in those bins corresponding to the amplitude of the wave detected at that frequency.
 They are symmetric about the center, so you can ignore the values on the right half of that graph.

-What you can observe is that for our frequency 4.0, amplitude 2.0 wave, we see a value of 2.0 binned in bin number 4 in the FFT.
-Likewise, for our frequency 1.0, amplitude 1.0 wave, we get a 1.0 value in bin number 1 of the FFT.
-The FFT of the combined sine waves, despite the complex shape of that wave, clearly pulls out both waves in their separate bins as if the FFTs themselves were added.
+What you can observe is that for the frequency 4.0, amplitude 2.0 wave, we see a value of 2.0 binned in bin number 4 in the FFT.
+Likewise, for the frequency 1.0, amplitude 1.0 wave, we see a 1.0 value in bin number 1 of the FFT.
+The FFT of the combined sine waves, despite the complex shape of that resultant wave, clearly pulls out the amplitude and frequency of both component waves in their separate bins as if the FFTs themselves were added.

 Again, this is a simplification of the FFT operation, and there are shortcuts taken in the above FFT code, but the point is that we can explore even a complex signal processing operation easily by step-by-step creation of functions in a playground and testing each operation with immediate graphical feedback.

+## The case for rapid prototyping using Swift playgrounds

+Hopefully, these examples have demonstrated the utility of Swift playgrounds for experimentation with new libraries and concepts.

-At each step in this process we could glance over to the timeline to see graphs of our intermediate arrays as we processed them, something that would take a good amount of effort to set up in a sample application and display in an interface.
-All of these graphs update live, so you can go back and tweak a frequency or amplitude value for one of our waveforms and see it ripple through these processing steps.
+At each step in the last case study, we could glance over to the timeline to see graphs of our intermediate arrays as they were processed.
+That would take a good amount of effort to set up in a sample application and display in an interface of some kind.
+All of these graphs also update live, so you can go back and tweak a frequency or amplitude value for one of our waveforms and see it ripple through these processing steps.
 That shortens the development cycle and helps to provide a gut feel for how calculations like this behave.

 This kind of interactive development with immediate feedback makes an excellent case for prototyping even complex algorithms in a playground before deployment in a full application.